 A bombshell report from the Government Accountability Office (GAO) on Wednesday shattered faulty accounting from the Department of Education on the cost of the Federal Student Loan Program.
 The new cost estimate to taxpayers for all loans issued through 2017 is expected to be $108 billion, far higher than originally expected.
-In my student loan consulting business, I’ve saved almost 100 clients over $10 million in the past two months.
+In my student loan consulting business, I’ve saved almost 100 clients over $10 million within the past two months.
 Almost all of this money was at the expense of the US government.

 The Government Underestimates the Rate of Tuition Growth